-Enter Employer Identification Number(s) used by the U.S. affiliate to file income and payroll taxes.
+3 Enter Employer Identification Number er(s) used by the U.S. affiliate to file income and payroll taxes.
+Primary Other 4 In which state was the U.S. affiliate le ocated?
+BEA USE ONLY Select State 0700 1

-Primary Other

-1 Other

-2

-4 In which state was the U.S. affiliate located?

-If the U.S. affiliate operates in more than one state, then select the state where the greatest number of employees was based at the end of the fiscal year ending in 2021.
+If the U.S. affiliate operates in more than one state, then select the state where the greatest number of employees was based at the end of the fiscal year ending in 2020.
 If there were no employees and no physical location, then select the state of incorporation.